The ScanTent is the optimal solution for scanning loose or bound documents on the go – for low-cost and high-quality scans.

 DocScan is an Android app designed for the ScanTent.
 It detects pages in the live preview and makes high quality scans.
 An automatic series mode takes an image once a page is turned.
 It therefore enables you to scan books or documents quickly without interacting with your mobile.
 Please report issues concerning DocScan here.

 The images below come from a ScanTent campaign carried out in February 2020 with the Tyrolean Regional State Archive.
 We scanned about 45,000 images with the support from 7 students.
-We used the smartphones from below.
+We used the following smartphones.

 We have tested eight different smartphones and measured their resolution if mounted to the scantent.
 You can see their field of view and resolution in the illustration below.
 DocScan does not support the Nokia 7 Plus Tele and iPhone 7.